June 25 - July 15, 2018 // 21 days

 After we’ve gathered at JFK International Airport in New York, we depart on the optional escorted flight for Entebbe Airport.
 Arriving in Entebbe, we settle into our hotel and begin orienting ourselves with a different culture.
 Visiting local markets, the Ugandan Wildlife Education Centre, and a boat ride out to Ngamba Island in Lake Victoria to see the chimpanzee sanctuary fill our first couple days.

 For the next 5 days, we adopt the daily routine at The Kasiisi Project, expanding their facilities.
 Many rural Ugandan schools lack adequate latrines and year round clean water.
-In collaboration with local villagers, we build a block of latrines and help drill for clean water.
+In collaboration with local villagers, we build a block of latrines for teachers.
 When the students are out of classes we play sports, bird watch, trade song and dance, plant trees, and discuss health and conservation issues.

 We'll head to the Kanyanchu Forest Station with several local school children and participate in a morning of Chimpanzee Tracking.
 Visiting local villages, we’ll learn how they use bees to keep elephants out of their fields and join the local people in making hives to promote elephant conservation.
 Side by side with a conservation expert, we’ll be guided on walks through the villages, alongside Crater Lakes, and beyond.